Watch: Faces at the flowers - incredible short film captures our grief

 It captures solemn faces, tears and hugs all before a sea of flowers.

-One week on from the Christchurch massacre, New Zealanders will today stand together in two minutes' silence to remember those who were gunned down as they worshipped at two central city mosques.
+One week on from the massacre, New Zealanders will observe two minutes' silence to remember those who were gunned down.

+Ardern will be at the reflection when the call to prayer sounds at 1.30pm, followed by two minutes' silence at 1.32pm.

 The haunting sounds of the Islamic adhan, or call to prayer, will be broadcast live across the country, including on nzherald.co.nz and Newstalk ZB.
 Later, some Auckland mosques will open their doors to any who want to join in remembrance.